Harvard Summer Pops Band 2016

 No Ordinary Band

-The Harvard Summer Pops Band announces its 41st season in 2013.
+The Harvard Summer Pops Band announces its 44th season this summer of 2016.
 The Summer Band is open to all brass, woodwind, and percussion musicians regardless of age or experience (without audition or fees).
-The ensemble's first rehearsal is Wednesday evening, June 26th.
-Rehearsals will be in Sanders Theatre, 45 Quincy Street, and every Wednesday through July 24th.
-The Summer Band's annual Harvard Yard concert will take place at 4:00 p.m. on Thursday, July 25th and its annual Hatch Shell concert on the Charles River Esplanade at 3:00 p.m. on Sunday, July 28th.
-No pre-registration is required before the first rehearsal.
-Participants are encouraged to arrive a few minutes early on the June 26th to meet the conductor and fellow section members.
+The ensemble's first rehearsal is Wednesday evening, June 22nd.
+Rehearsals will be in Sanders Theatre, 45 Quincy Street, and every Wednesday through July 27th.
+The Summer Band's annual Harvard Yard concert will take place at 4:00 p.m. on Thursday, July 28th and the annual Hatch Shell concert on the Charles River Esplanade at 3:00 p.m. on Sunday, July 31st.
+You may pre-register online before the first rehearsal.
+Pre-registration is not required but it is helpful for setting up the first rehearsal.
+Participants are encouraged to arrive a few minutes early on the June 22nd to meet the conductor and fellow section members.

 For more information, please call the Harvard University Band at 617-496-2263 or email Mark Olson (email@example.com).

 All rehearsals are Wednesdays from 7:15 p.m. to 9:30 p.m. in Sanders Theatre